raspberrypilearning/rpg/en/step_2.md

 --- task ---

-Add a dining room to your map, to the east of the hall.
+Add a dining room to your map, to the east of the hall. **Don't forget to add a comma to the end of the previous line when you add a new direction.**

 ![A map with two rooms - hall is in the North and kitchen is below it.
 There is a door between them.
 A dining room has been added to the right of the hall.](images/rpg-dining.png)

 --- code ---
 ---
 language: python
-filename: main.py
 line_numbers: true
 line_number_start: 26
-line_highlights: 30, 34-37
+line_highlights: 29-30, 34-37
 ---
-#a dictionary linking a room to other rooms
+# A dictionary linking a room to other rooms
 rooms = {
     'Hall' : {
         'south' : 'Kitchen',